Big Moves for the Bay: 3 Environmental Updates in L.A.

 Back in the 1990s, Heal the Bay won the fight to stop partially-treated sewage flowing from Hyperion into the Santa Monica Bay.
 Once again, we’re seeing the results of collective action with the new plan to treat and re-use all that water — instead of sending it uselessly to sea.
 Our founder Dorothy Green would be so proud of L.A. for taking this giant step forward.

-3. Saying farewell to natural gas for cleaner and safer alternatives
+3. Saying farewell to fossil fuels for clean and safe alternatives

 Garcetti made another big announcement this month in favor of sustainability.
 He stated that the Los Angeles Department of Water and Power has a deadline to close three coastal gas-burning power plants in El Segundo, Long Beach and the Los Angeles Harbor area by 2029.
 The plants will be replaced by renewable energy sources and storage.